 - Discovery New School in Crawley was branded “inadequate” by Ofsted, with just three out of seven teaching staff at the school possessing a PGCE qualification.
 At the time of their Ofsted inspection, this figure was just two out of seven.
 Further visits by Ofsted also questioned the school’s ability to improve.

 - Maharishi Free School in Lancashire, which teaches transcendental meditation, failed to enter its pupils for SATs tests in summer 2012.
 Their reason for this was that the Free School application process did not make it clear that SATs were mandatory.

 - Sandbach School is a secondary Free School that opened in September 2011 in Cheshire East.
 In 2012, 52 per cent of pupils achieved the floor standard of 5 GCSEs at grade C or above including English and maths, compared to the 62 per cent average across the local authority.
 Following an Ofsted inspection in 2012, the school was found to be requiring improvement.
 Ofsted criticised the school for “inconsistent” pupil achievement, “variable” marking and “an overgenerous view of its performance”.

 Data on free schools can be found here.
-All schools here:Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+All schools here:Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.